syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/drag-and-drop-appointments.md

 ---

-# Drag and Drop Appointments
+# Drag and Drop Appointment
 Appointments can be rescheduled using the drag and drop operation.
 To perform drag-and-drop operations within the schedule, enable the [AllowAppointmentDrag](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfSchedule.Android~Com.Syncfusion.Schedule.SfSchedule~AllowAppointmentDrag.html) property of `SfSchedule`.

 {% tabs %}